Rushland Boy, the fastest three hours in meeting, at the fastest week.

 Other doctors and touching this guy and his rash and so forth.

-And then they they put some false diagnosis of a genuine medical disease on his chart that he did not have, that he walked out of the medical center with in his medical record.
+And then they put some false diagnosis of a genuine medical disease on his chart that he did not have, that he walked out of the medical center with in his medical record.

 Bunch of people want to know what happened to these people.

-Uh and I can't I didn't print enough of the story.
+And I didn't print enough of the story.

 I don't know what the false diagnosis they put on the guy's chart was, but it was a serious thing to be accused of having that he didn't have.